-The training workshop, Engaging Our Mob, was developed and run by People Dynamics and sponsored by the ANU College of Medicine, Biology and Environment.
+The training workshop, Engaging Our Mob, was developed and run by People Dynamics and sponsored by the ANU College of Health and Medicine.

 The Panel was comprised of both Indigenous and non-Indigenous members.

 - Sam Falkner (National Health and Medical Research Council)